David Seymour: Links to the Atlas Network

 In a 2023 interview with Mihingarangi Forbes, Seymour was questioned about his links to the Atlas Network, an American think tank and policy institute known for its climate change denial.
 Seymour firmly denounced Forbes' line of questioning and described his supposed connection to the group as a "crazy conspiracy theory".

-However, Seymour does in fact have links to the Atlas Network; during his work for the Canadian conservative think tanks Frontier Centre for Public Policy and the Manning Centre, he was a graduate of the Atlas Networks' 2008 "MBA for Think Tanks" program.
-Seymour also featured in their Autumn 2008 year-in-review magazine.
+However, during his work for the Canadian conservative think tank Frontier Centre for Public Policy, Seymour was a graduate of the Atlas Networks' 2008 "MBA for Think Tanks" program.
 A clip of Seymour during his time working for the Frontier Centre for Public Policy, in which he spoke with a deliberately acquired Canadian accent, subsequently went viral.
 In his 2021 Waitangi Day speech, available on the ACT Party website, Seymour also referred to "my old friends at the Atlas Network".
 Seymour accepts the scientific consensus on climate change, and has denied the ACT Party is contributing to climate change denial after a 2008 ACT party policy under Rodney Hide stated there is "no warming trend since 1970".
 Seymour said he disagreed with that statement saying "I believe New Zealand is warming".

+‘Snapchatting’ minors

+In June and July 2024, media reports highlighted that the Seymour had historically exchanged Snapchat messages and "streaks" with high school students starting around 2016, when some of the users were 14 years old.
+This included sending followers a photo of a condom, dressed-up in full ACT Party branding, along with the message "Be Safe Kids".

+Seymour he used Snapchat extensively during the period he was on Dancing with the Stars in 2018.
+School-aged children would send him messages, including photos of themselves in uniform, and he always responded.

+Seymour said he still used it to reply to “serious questions” a few times a month and does not see any issue with directly messaging young people without parental permission or oversight.